 The Company accounts for income taxes using the asset and liability method whereby deferred tax asset and liability account balances are determined based on differences between financial reporting and the tax bases of assets and liabilities and are measured using the enacted tax laws and related rates that will be in effect when the differences are expected to reverse.
 These differences result in deferred tax assets and liabilities, which are included in the Company's Consolidated Balance Sheet.
-The Company then assesses the likelihood that the deferred tax assets will be recovered from future taxable income.
-A valuation allowance is established against deferred tax assets to the extent the Company believes that recovery is not likely based on the level of historical taxable income and projections for future taxable income over the periods in which the temporary differences are deductible.
+The Company then assesses the likelihood that the deferred tax assets will be realized.
+A valuation allowance is established against deferred tax assets to the extent the Company believes that it is more likely than not that the deferred tax assets will not be realized, taking into consideration the level of historical taxable income and projections for future taxable income over the periods in which the temporary differences are deductible.